Back to Bills

 Summary#

-• This bill is called the Making Life More Affordable for Canadians Act.
-It lowers the federal income tax rate on the lowest tax bracket, creates a temporary GST/HST rebate for first-time buyers of new homes, repeals the federal fuel charge (carbon price on fuels), and updates privacy rules for federal political parties.
+This bill aims to lower everyday costs for Canadians.
+It cuts the lowest federal income tax rate, adds a large temporary GST/HST rebate for first-time buyers of new homes, ends the federal fuel charge (carbon tax on fuels), and sets national privacy rules for federal political parties.

-• Requires federal political parties to publish and follow a privacy policy, name a privacy officer, and certify compliance when registering; sets a single federal regime for how parties handle personal information.
+• Requires federal political parties to have and follow a public, plain‑language privacy policy, with a named privacy officer, and creates a national, exclusive privacy regime for parties that overrides provincial privacy laws.

 What it means for you#

-• You will pay a lower federal tax rate on the first part of your income starting in 2025, and a bit more in 2026.
-This means slightly higher take‑home pay for most people.
+• You will pay a lower federal tax rate on the first slice of your taxable income starting in 2025, with a further drop in 2026.
+This means slightly more take‑home pay for most people.

-• Key rules include: you must be 18+, a Canadian citizen or permanent resident, and neither you nor your spouse/partner owned and lived in a home as your main home in the last 4 years.
+• You must be 18+, a Canadian citizen or permanent resident, and plan to live in the home as your main residence.

-• Federal political parties must have a public privacy policy in plain language, name a privacy officer, explain what data they collect and how, and describe staff/volunteer training.
+• Federal political parties must publish and follow a privacy policy in plain language and name a privacy officer.

 Expenses#